reagent-project/reagent-cookbook/morris/README.md

 # Problem

-You want to add [leaflet](http://leafletjs.com/) to your [reagent](https://github.com/reagent-project/reagent) webapp.
+You want to use [morris](http://morrisjs.github.io/morris.js/) charts to display data in your [reagent](https://github.com/reagent-project/reagent) webapp.

 # Solution

-We are going to follow the first part of this [example](http://leafletjs.com/examples/quick-start.html).
+We are going to create a line chart and loosely follow this [example](http://jsbin.com/ukaxod/144/embed?html,js,output).

 ## Create a reagent project